Asciotti/CourseProject/README.md

 Given the network we used, it was not possible to add any weighting/favoring towards generating sentences with the query word.

+# Overview of selected pieces of code

+Below will highlight a fews places in the code that are specific to the augmentation of the Explanation functionality.
+This code base is large but most of it is related to the web based portion whereas a select few python files are used to actually perform much of the backend functionality.

+`app.py` : Contains the flask server code, handles various API calls (unmodified)
+`model.py` : Handles the model that performs document-query retreival. `get_explanation` is the function that returns the Explanation results.
+Inside this function is where the main "injection" occurrs.
+After we retrieve the normal explanation (aka the highest scoring document), we feed that result directly into the summarizer functions.
+`ranker.py` : Retrieves the highest ranking documents given the query word and corpus.
+Replaced metapy ranker w/ `rank_bm25` 3rd party package due to bugs.
+`extractive_summarizer.py` : Contains extractive summary code, if run alone via command line, will summarize an example text.
+`abstract_summarizer.py` : Contains abstract summary code, if run alone via command line, will summarize an example text.

 # Demo

 The demo is provided via the video tutorial found here: